 Before work starts, a pre-construction meeting must be held with the developer, construction personnel and the Principal Certifying Authority (PCA).

 If you’ve appointed Council as your PCA, call us on (02) 4227 7111 to arrange a pre-commencement meeting.

 During construction, the contractor and project manager of the works must adhere to Council’s Subdivision Policy PDF, 1719.29 KB.
 This policy outlines the points at which the PCA must conduct inspections – see Annexure CQC-A for details.

 The site must also be managed during high wind or large rainfall events to protect the environment and surrounding areas.
 The NSW Office of Environment and Heritage has a guide, known as the ‘Blue Book’, which outlines how soil and stormwater should be managed during construction.

 Council’s standard drawings should be followed during construction of a subdivision.
-To request standard drawings, email us or call (02) 4227 7111.
+You can download a copy of our standard drawings below.

 For work in the City Centre, you will also need to follow the manual below:

 You need to get Council’s endorsement if you want to add or remove restrictions on land for a subdivision.
 This includes creating or removing an easement, restriction on land, or positive covenant.

 Once subdivision works have been finished and you have received practical completion from your Principal Certifying Authority, you can apply for a Subdivision Certificate.